AiTechEye/smartshop/README.md

 The "All" button will limit your stock to the inventory or and the giveline, its on as default.

-wifi storage, send to and refile from wifi storages
+wifi storage, send to and refill from wifi storages

 It also works with pipeworks, mesecon and aliveai